Why I Build Custom Guitars

 Step five: the finishing process.
 This part often takes the longest.
 Finishes need many coats, sanding, and curing time.
 All the detailing takes time to get right.
 Again, I share photos throughout the process.

 Step six: doing your guitar's setup and making any adjustments you need.
 If you are local to Atlanta, I'll set up the guitar with you in the shop so that I can get it exactly how you want it.

 Each guitar I build is unique in many ways.
 So, the price will vary based on the body style, neck, finish, bridge, pickups and electronics you choose.

-My Taurus (T-Style), Futura (LP-Style), and Space Dolphin (offset style) models all start at $2500.
+My Taurus (T-Style) starts at $2100, Futura (LP-Style) starts at $2500, and the Space Dolphin (offset style) will start at $2300.
 I can configure and finish each a ton of different ways.
 I've designed each to be a solid platform that gives you limitless possibilities.
 We'll talk about all the options and I'll let you know how those choices impact the cost before we get started.

 I will do completely custom body designs.
 Due to the extra time it takes to design and create templates, the starting price on a completely custom design is currently $4000.